 Zoning controls how the land can be used and what buildings can be constructed.
 For example, if you purchase land that is zoned for agricultural purposes, then the land will need to primarily be dedicated towards agriculture.
 You can request a zoning bylaw amendment or rezoning, however, it is a lengthy process with no guarantee of approval.
 You will need to also get a building permit from your municipality.

-You will need a land survey done so that the boundary of the land lot can be determined, along with easements and any structures or features in the lot.
+You will need a land survey done so that the boundary of the land lot can be determined, along with easements, restrictive covenants and any structures or features in the lot.

 For raw land or for land that doesn’t have existing road access, building a private road extension or driveway to access your property may require going through the property of other privately-owned land.
 You may also consider paving an existing gravel road.
 Having gas, phone lines, and power lines run to your home can be costly.